-Accounting Co-op program Structure
+Accounting Co-op program structure

-The Bachelor of Professional Practice component of the Co-op program provides a program-based approach where students integrate their understanding from the workplace with their studies through reflective practices scaffolded throughout the curriculum.
+The professional practice component of the Co-op program provides a program-based approach where students integrate their understanding from the workplace with their studies through reflective practices scaffolded throughout the curriculum.
 This supports their learning before, during and after placement.

 Students will alternate between classroom studies and workplace experience in the form of industry placements, one up to three months and two longer placements up to six months over a four-year course.
 These workplace experiences will offer opportunities for students to develop professional skills and networks and bring their practical experience back to the classroom to further enhance their studies.